-When looking for these patterns, the main thing is to confirm that the price is “trapped” within a well-defined support and resistance area.
+When looking for these patterns, the main thing is to confirm that the price is “bound” within a defined support and resistance area.
 Both rectangles and price channels and are then useful chart patterns.

 What’s the Meaning of Channels and Rectangles?

-Although they have similar appearance, the market dynamics in both of these patterns is very different.
+Although they have similar appearance, the market dynamics in both of these patterns is different.

 Rectangles are consolidations areas.
 This means that the market is in a directionless state with neither bearish nor bullish sentiment prevailing.
 Rectangular patterns are usually shorter in duration than channels.

 Price channels form when the market is trending.
 Channels can extend for long periods of time; weeks, months even years.
 Therefore they can create great opportunities for trend following strategies.

 Small rectangular ranges can show as short consolidation phases within a trend.
 This happens when trending takes a brief pause.
 These patterns are then very similar to flags and pennants and are traded as continuation signals.

 Upward sloping channels are traded as bullish continuation patterns, whereas downward sloping channels are bearish.
 However when they first appear it’s very easy to confuse them with flags and pennants.
 They look identical.